marcusmerc27/checksum/README.md

 ```

-### Submission:
-Use github classroom to accept and to submit your solution.

-Here are the steps you should follow:
-1. Make a directory for your labs:  mkdir -p ~/classes/comp122/deliverables
-1. Accept this assignment via GitHub Classroom
-   - A URL will be provided to you via slack
-1. Clone the assignment into the directory ~/classes/comp122/deliverables
-1. Develop your Java program
-   - periodically push your solution to the repository

-#### Files to be added to the repository
-You need to add the following files to the repository
-1. The checksum.java source code
-1. The checksum.script file

 #### Git Commands to remember
 1. git clone: to create a local repository (and working directory) of your remote repository
 2. git pull: a command to perform a *fetch* and *merge* in one step